How do I evict a residential tenant? Disputes (personal)

 - Damage to property

-- False information given by the tenant on the lease
+- False information was given by the tenant on the lease

 - Property being repossessed by the mortgage provider